Women in piracy

 Although the majority of pirates in history have been men, there are around a hundred known examples of female pirates, (Note: The exact number differs depending on whether legendary figures are included and on how "pirate" is defined.
 Some scholars for instance include mythological figures such as Atalanta and privateers such as Louise Antonini (1771–1861) and Julienne David (1773–1843).
-Some figures once viewed as pirates, such as Charlotte Badger (1778–after 1843) have also been demonstrated to have been victims of highly fictionalized sensationalism.) about forty of whom were active in the Golden Age of Piracy.
+Some figures once viewed as pirates, such as Charlotte Badger (1778–after 1843) have also been demonstrated to have been victims of highly fictionalized sensationalism.) about four of whom were active in the Golden Age of Piracy.
 Some women have been pirate captains and some have commanded entire pirate fleets.
 Among the most powerful pirate women were figures such as Zheng Yi Sao (1775–1844) and Huang Bamei (1906–1982), both of whom led tens of thousands of pirates.

-In addition to the few that were pirates themselves, women have also historically been more heavily involved in piracy through secondary roles, interacting with pirates through being smugglers, lenders of money, purchasers of stolen goods, tavern keepers and prostitutes, and through having been family members of both pirates and victims.
+In addition to the women that were pirates themselves, many have also historically been more heavily involved in piracy through secondary roles, interacting with pirates through being smugglers, lenders of money, purchasers of stolen goods, tavern keepers and prostitutes, and through having been family members of both pirates and victims.
 Some women also married pirates and turned their homes or establishments into piratical safe havens.
 Through women in these secondary roles, pirates were strongly supported by the agency of women.
 Some influential women, including monarchs such as Elizabeth I of England, have also acted as powerful patrons of pirates.
 Although they have received little academic attention, women still occupy these important secondary roles in contemporary piracy.
 Piracy off the coast of Somalia is for instance supported to a large extent by on-shore women who participate in transportation, housing and recruitment.